Beyond coincidence: using all the data in Hong-Ou-Mandel interferometry: Benchmarks

 The full derivation for this expression is detailed in Appendix~\ref{POVMs}.
 Sampling directly from this distribution the \ac{CFI} matches the \ac{QFI} of \( 4\sigma^2 \).

 We now apply the binning procedure as described in Sec.~\ref{sec_prob_analysis} to find the probability that our photons arrive $n$ time bins apart.
-Now that we can distinguish between positive and negative $\delta$ (as we know which arm each detected photon travelled along), it is important to distinguish positive and negative $n$.
+Now that as we can distinguish between positive and negative $\delta$ (as we know which arm each detected photon travelled along), it is important to distinguish positive and negative $n$.
+Therefore $\tau$ here is not simply a magnitude, as previously, but can itself be positive or negative.
 The probability that the photon passing through the sample arrives $n$ time bins after the other photon is therefore

 We insert the photon loss rate $\gamma$ and obtain the measurement probabilities

 for two clicks (with $n$ bin separation), one click, or zero clicks, respectively.

 We will refer to this protocol as `no-HOM' and use it as a benchmark of the raw time resolution of the detectors alone.
 We shall see that whilst it performs much worse than \ac{HOM} protocols at low and moderate detector time resolution, it can beat the \ac{HOM} approach at a sufficiently high resolution.
 Note that this is similar to the time-of-flight protocols of Ref.~\cite{Pellegrini-2000,tobin-2017,Korzh-2020}, where direct timing information is used to construct an image.
 The typical resolutions involved in such a set-up are $10$-$30 \text{ ps}$, although Ref.~\cite{Korzh-2020} reports a temporal resolution of $\simeq 2.6 \text{ ps}$.
 Taking the limit of infinite temporal resolution for the no-HOM approach yields the optimal protocol, and with $\gamma=0$ we find $F_\delta \to H_\delta$ as $T\to0$ for all $\delta$ and $\alpha$.